 For public real estate securities accounts and commingled vehicles, much of the risk control is a function of stock selection, as AEW's "value" orientation leads to favoring stocks that are attractively valued relative to similar stocks.
-AEW's valuation models look both at the value of the properties owned by the companies (real estate value) and the value of the cash flows the company is expected to generate going forward and discounted back with an appropriate discount rate (a modified two stage dividend discount model).
+AEW's valuation models estimate total returns for each company in the global real estate universe given current market prices.
+This expected total return incorporates both the real estate value of the properties owned by the companies, the expected growth in that value, and the income generated by the companies during the expected holding period.
+Risks to these expectations are reflected in company specific discount rates, and scenario analysis is used to further assess the impact of alternative market outcomes on expected returns.
 Factor analysis and other quantitative research techniques supplement the standard valuation models and provide additional insight into both expected returns and risk.
-AEW may also consider geographic and property type exposure, debt maturities, balance sheet strength, portfolio and management quality, cash flow volatility, and other relevant factors in underwriting investment risk associated with a particular company.
+AEW may also consider geographic and property type exposure, debt maturities, balance sheet strength, portfolio and management quality, cash flow volatility, trading liquidity, ESG and other relevant factors in underwriting investment risk associated with a particular company.
 In addition to excess performance, risk metrics such as tracking error (both historical and expected), volatility, factor exposures, and value-at-risk metrics are considered.
 Stress tests are also regularly conducted relative to a variety of historical and potential future market scenarios.